-One of 30A’s planned New Urbanist communities, Rosemary Beach is an architectural treasure trove, boasting influences from the West Indies, New Orleans, Charleston and St. Augustine, among others.
+One of South Walton’s planned New Urbanist communities, Rosemary Beach is an architectural treasure trove, boasting influences from the West Indies, New Orleans, Charleston and St. Augustine, among others.

 The grand homes (many with adjoining carriage houses that are just as extraordinary) are interconnected by a discreet network of pedestrian paths and boardwalks, which become even more charming at night, basked in the soft flicker of gas-lit lanterns.

-Referred to as “The Long Green,” the pleasant grassy stretch right along Scenic Highway 30A is frequent host to a variety of outdoor festivals, markets, concerts and charity events.
-The popular “West Indies Market” in summer months features open-air booths filled with paintings, pottery, jewelry, stained glass, wood carvings and other handcrafted items.
+Referred to as “The Long Green,” the pleasant grassy stretch along Scenic Highway 30-A is frequently host to a variety of outdoor festivals, markets, concerts and charity events.
+The popular farmers and crafts markets feature open-air booths filled with delicious food, paintings, pottery, jewelry, stained glass, wood carvings and other handcrafted items.

-Encompassing the lush greens are The Merchants of Rosemary Beach, a wonderful collection of quaint shops, boutiques and restaurants.
-Grab a good read from Hidden Lantern Book Store and then rent a ride from Bamboo Bicycle Company.
+Encompassing the lush greens is the community’s town center where The Merchants of Rosemary Beach, a wonderful collection of quaint shops, boutiques and restaurants, are located.
+Grab a good read from Hidden Lantern Book Store and then treat yourself to a drink from Amavida Coffee where you can also shop for 30A Gear.
 Soon enough, you’ll stumble upon that idyllic hidden park bench in the shade, where your afternoon will just kinda melt away.